olavt/kubernetes-on-premises/README.md

 # What you need

 You will a minumum of 3 machines (physical or virtual) running Linux.
-I will be using Ubuntu Server 18.04.4 LTS.
+I will be using Ubuntu Server 20.04.02 LTS.
 Make sure you allocate at leasdt 2 CPU-cores to each node (otherwise kubeadm init will complain).

-# Installing Ubuntu Server 18.04.4 LTS
+# Install Ubuntu Server 20.04.02 LTS

 Don't select to install Docker as a part of the operating system installation, since we want to have full control over the version we will install.